Detect color with a Viam Rover

 ]

-The configuration adds a model of type color_detector with the color as a parameter.
 The color_detector is a heuristic-based detector that draws boxes around objects according to their hue.

-You cannot interact directly with the Vision Service.
-To be able to interact with the Vision Service you must configure a camera component.
+You cannot interact directly with the vision service.
+To be able to interact with the vision service you must configure a camera component.

 Configure a transform camera to use the color detector

 Viam camera components can be physical like the one already configured on the rover, or virtual.
-A virtual camera transforms the output from a physical camera.
+A virtual transform camera transforms the output from a physical camera.

-2. Select camera as the Type.
+3. Select camera as the type.

-3. Select transform as the Model.
+4. Select transform as the model.

 {